This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 Fira

-Once you’re back from the volcano cruise in the late afternoon, it’s time to explore Fira, the vibrant capital of Santorini and the best place to experience the island’s nightlife.
+In the evening, it’s time to explore Fira, the vibrant capital of Santorini and the best place to experience the island’s nightlife.

 This is a close-up of the Roman Cathedral of St. John the Baptist in Fira.
 The bell tower is beautifully painted in yellow, blue and white.